xshopai/user-service/docs/PRD.md

 | ------- | ------- | ------------- | -------- |
 | None    | -       | -             | -        |

 **Note:** User-service has no external third-party service dependencies.
-All integrations are with internal AIOutlet platform services.
+All integrations are with internal xShop.ai platform services.

 ### 7.3 Infrastructure Dependencies